Skip to Main Content

 • NCapture plug-in for NVivo

-• NCapture is a free web-browser extension for Chrome that enables you to gather web content--including data from Twitter, YouTube, LinkedIn as well as Web pages and online PDFs--to import into NVivo.
+• NCapture is a free web-browser extension for Chrome that enables researchers to gather web content--including data from YouTube, LinkedIn, websites, and online PDFs--to import into NVivo.

-• When capturing data from Facebook or Twitter for the first time, you will need to authorize NCapture
+• When capturing data from Facebook for the first time, researchers need to authorize NCapture

 • Facebook Graph API

 • The Graph API is the primary way to get data into and out of the Facebook platform.
-It's an HTTP-based API that apps can use to programmatically query data, post new stories, manage ads, upload photos, and perform a wide variety of other tasks.
+It is an HTTP-based API that apps can use to programmatically query data, post new stories, manage ads, upload photos, and perform a wide variety of other tasks.

-• You need to register as a Facebook Developer and create a Facebook App.
+• Researchers need to register as a Facebook Developer and create a Facebook App.

 • Social Media Research Toolkit